Problem

 Approach

 docmd uses a system of CSS custom properties (variables) that define the layout’s visual tokens.
-You can easily override these variables in a custom stylesheet without needing to modify the core engine.
+You can easily override these variables in a custom stylesheet without modifying the core engine.

 Implementation